Halfway Houses in Columbus, MS

 Services provided:

-• Group counseling, substance use education and hepatitis education, counseling and support
+• Employment counseling and training, substance use education and family counseling

 • Accepts Medicaid